software-mansion/scarb/MAINTAINING.md

 #### Starknet Discord

 Post the same message as posted on the Telegram to the `#scarb` channel on Starknet's Discord.

+## `scarb-metadata` release procedure

+Releasing `scarb-metadata` crate is also a semi-automated process.

+1. Make sure correct version is present in:
+    1. `scarb-metadata/Cargo.toml`
+    2. `Cargo.lock`
+    3. `scarb/Cargo.toml` (depends on `scarb-metadata`)

+   You will probably have to commit changes and then tag newly created commit.
+2. Make sure you create it on a green commit (CI is passing), this is not verified!
+3. Run `cargo publish -p scarb-metadata --dry-run` to verify that everything is fine.
+4. Create a tag on `main` named `scarb-metadata/vX.Y.Z`.
+5. Push it.
+6. Run `cargo publish -p scarb-metadata`.

 [@software-mansion/scarb-maintainers]: https://github.com/orgs/software-mansion/teams/scarb-maintainers